Lymphoma symptoms

 Pain

-Lymphoma isn’t usually painful but sometimes, swollen nodes press on other tissues and nerves which can cause pain.
-Lymphoma in the bone itself (rather than in the bone marrow) is rare but when it does happen, it can cause pain in the affected bone.
+Lymphoma in the bone itself (rather than in the bone marrow) is rare.
+When it happens, it can cause pain in the affected bone.

 Skin symptoms